-The City of Yakima continues to support the Department of Commerce's Continuum of Care "5-Year Plan to End Homelessness".
+The City of Yakima supports the Department of Commerce's Continuum of Care "5-Year Plan to End Homelessness."
 This Plan is a "Housing First" model.
-The first priority of Continuum of Care is to maintain existing resources that serve the ends of the homeless within the community.
+Continuum of Care's first priority is to maintain existing resources that serve the homeless within the community.
 The plan identifies new projects and services that fill critical gaps in prevention services, outreach, emergency and transitional housing, support services, and long-term affordable housing.